 Applicants who have had a previous U.S. passport issued within the past 15 years, and who were 16 or older when the passport was issued, may be eligible to apply for a new passport by mail, providing they can submit their old passport and their name has not changed (or, if it has, you send the original, certified copy of government evidence of the change).
 They may also apply in person.
 Documents required for passport renewals include:

-3. A completed passport application form DS-82 which contains all the requested information and is signed and dated.
-You can obtain the forms online.
-Mail the completed application and attachments to:
+3. A completed passport application form DS-82, which contains all the requested information and is signed and dated.
+You can fill the form online or download the form and mail the completed application and attachments to:

 National Passport Processing Center